Eudriano/Trait_diversity/README.md

 ## Citation
 Costa, E., Menezes, G., Colaço, A. (2024).
-Trait-Based insights into sustainable fisheries: A Four-Decade Perspective in Azores Archipelago.
-Available at SSRN: https://ssrn.com/abstract=4661562. doi:  p://dx.doi.org/10.2139/ssrn.4661562
+Trait diversity in exploited fish of the Azorean islands: Insights from a multifunctional approach (Under review)